New Grad Orientation

 New Grad Nursing RoundTables & Mentorship Programs

 We also offer two additional programs in order to provide continued support to the New Grad Nurse during his/her first year-New Grad Nursing RoundTables and the Nurse Mentorship Program.
-Each monthly New Grad Nursing RoundTable consists of an educational opportunity (either clinical or life practical) as well as support group networking.
+Each quarterly New Grad Nursing RoundTable consists of an educational opportunity (either clinical or life practical) as well as support group networking.
 The RoundTables are designed to enhance and accelerate skills necessary to work in the hospital environment as well as positively impact New Grads in the socialization to their professional Nursing role.

 Our Nurse Mentorship Program matches each New Grad Mentee with an experienced Nurse Mentor based on personal and professional interests.
 Personal and professional growth is enhanced when knowledge, skills, and experiences are shared.
 The Nurse Mentorship Program is a cost-effective and successful way to foster long-term growth and retention of new nurses by using a structured support system to enhance job satisfaction.
 Mentoring is an ongoing commitment to facilitate success of the new nurse as well as our organization.